Rome

 J.K.
 Place Roma - The Leading Hotels of the World

-The last Roman salon where we come to do nothing, except do it beautifully.
+Rome’s last salon where we come to do nothing, except do it supremely well.

 J.K.
-Place Roma occupies a Renaissance palace a stone's throw from the Piazza del Popolo, and we quickly grasp that the address bets everything on intimacy.
-Just 30 rooms, decorated by Michele Bonan: dark woods, grey marbles, patinated leather armchairs, dim lighting that recalls Florentine libraries.
+Place Roma occupies a Renaissance palace a stone’s throw from the Piazza del Popolo, and we quickly understand that the address stakes everything on intimacy.
+Just 30 rooms, decorated by Michele Bonan: dark woods, grey marbles, patinated leather armchairs, dim lighting that evokes Florentine libraries.
 The restaurant serves contemporary Italian cuisine in a vaulted room, impeccable service but short menu.
-We tested the rooftop: clear view over the rooftops, well-balanced cocktails, intimate atmosphere until midnight.
-From 1 320 € a night, that's the price of Roman discretion.
-The value for money holds if you're seeking a design refuge rather than a multi-service palace.
-Booking score: 9.6/10 from 137 reviews, which says volumes about the consistency ✨
+We tested the rooftop: clear view over the rooftops, perfectly balanced cocktails, plush atmosphere until midnight.
+From 1 320 € a night, it’s the price of Roman discretion.
+The value for money holds if you seek a design refuge rather than a full-service palace.
+Booking score: 9.6/10 from 137 reviews, which speaks volumes about the consistency ✨

 What makes this hotel unique